 After the trial of King Charles I of England in 1649, the judges signed a death warrant and the monarch was executed.
 Many of these judges ended up being prosecuted under Charles II.
 As a result, several of the remaining judges went into hiding.
 Two in particular, Edward Whalley and William Goffe, fled to New England to avoid prosecution – hiding in various places in Boston and New Haven, including a cave on West Rock.
-In this way, New Haven seems to have fulfilled its role of being a haven to exiles.
+In this way, New Haven seems to have fulfilled its purpose as a haven for exiles.
 By the time of the regicide judges’ arrival, however, New Haven had hit hard times.
 The settlement’s port had failed to take off, Davenport had been unable to secure funding for the creation of a college for ministers, and the merchants had left the Colony.
 In 1665, New Haven was absorbed by the Connecticut Colony and seemed destined for a life of sustenance farming.

-“The Nine Squares failed because they were planned by an uninformed central authority without regard for how that plan would support the settlement which followed.” – Maureen E. Brady (Boyle)
+“The Nine Squares failed because they were planned by an uninformed central authority without regard for how that plan would support the settlement which followed.” – Maureen E. Brady

-In a prize winning Yale Law School paper by Mary E. Brady (Boyle) from 2011, the author cites the high costs of retrofitting New Haven’s Nine Squares for the efficient production and movement of goods around the port, among other reasons, for the initial failure of the Colony as a viable mercantile settlement.
+In a prize winning Yale Law School paper by Mary E. Brady from 2011, the author cites the high costs of retrofitting New Haven’s Nine Squares for the efficient production and movement of goods around the port, among other reasons, for the initial failure of the Colony as a viable mercantile settlement.
 Perhaps the city had not been ordained by God as the site for his chosen people after all.